-The south and east coasts of Koh Mak run from the headland at Laem Chan up to Ao Nid and then along its rugged coastlines at Ao Baan Lang, Ao Pai, Ao Khanoun and up to Laem Son in the north east corner.
+The south and east coast of Koh Mak runs from the headland at Laem Chan to Ao Nid and then along its rugged coastlines at Ao Baan Lang, Ao Pai and Ao Khanoun up to Laem Son in the north east corner.

 Hidden away among pockets of everday local island life, these secluded peaceful spots offer visitors a different perspective on Koh Mak and whether you stay in one of the few resorts or just explore over a day, the south and east coast is certainly worth making time for.

 Located in the south, Ao Nid is perhaps the least touristy area on this side of Koh Mak and in truth, it’s an unattractive part of the island, with just one central street leading down to the main public pier.
 Yet as is so often the case, take a look around and you’ll find there’s plenty on offer.

 From behind the pier at Koh Mak Resort on Ao Suan Yai Beach, the main road goes directly across the island to a crossroads.
 Turning left here takes you to an original Koh Mak fishing community on the Koh Mak north coast and straight on heads out to the north east and east coast respectively.

 With a right turn, however, you pass the electricity centre, police station and government building (with the island’s only ATM) before arriving at another small junction, where a left turn takes you onto the Ao Nid road.
 Continuing straight on here, by the way, leads to the southern end of Ao Kao Beach at Food Art Hut.

 Along the road in Ao Nid, heading down towards the pier, you pass the cheap and cheerful Peaw and Om restaurants, the clinic, school, the French diner Chic and Chill on your left and a couple of other cheap spots for food as well as the track which leads to Lazy Days Resort on your right.

 Near The Pier